-The bargaining unit faculty member has the right to have the hearing open to the public.
-Should the bargaining unit faculty member choose to have a closed hearing, the hearing shall be closed to all except the TTRAC, the bargaining unit faculty member, the bargaining unit faculty member's union representative and/or legal counsel, the Provost or designee and their representative, the University's legal counsel, staff to the TTRAC, and any witnesses called by the TTRAC.
-The representatives shall be observers only, unless asked to participate by the TTRAC.
-The bargaining unit faculty member and the Provost or designee are each responsible for any expenses incurred in having their representative present.

-The hearing shall be recorded.
-The bargaining unit faculty member shall have access to the appropriately redacted record of the appeal (as it exists at any given time) and to recordings of the hearing.
-Neither the committee nor the University shall have any obligation to provide a transcript of the recording.
+1 faculty member's union representative and/or legal counsel, the Provost or 2 designee and their representative, the University's legal counsel, staff to 3 the TTRAC, and any witnesses called by the TTRAC.
+The representatives 4 shall be observers only, unless asked to participate by the TTRAC.
+The 5 bargaining unit faculty member and the Provost or designee are each 6 responsible for any expenses incurred in having their representative 7 present.
+8 prosont.
+9 ii.
+Open Formal Hearing.
+In addition to those allowed in a closed hearing, 10 should the bargaining unit faculty member choose to have an open 11 hearing, members of the public may attend; however, they shall be 12 observers only.
+13 The bearing shall be recorded.
+The bargering whit feasibly member shall have 14 The hearing shall be recorded.
+The bargaining unit faculty member shall have 15 access to the appropriately redacted record of the appeal (as it exists at any given 16 time) and to recordings of the hearing.
+Neither the committee nor the University 17 shall have any obligation to provide a transcript of the recording.
+18 19 • Step 6.

-- Step 6.
 TTRAC Recommendation.
-The TTRAC will prepare a written report based upon an impartial evaluation of the evidence.
-The report will conclude if any of the grounds for the appeals set forth in Section 2 are present and whether other action is recommended in light of their findings.
-The TTRAC will submit the report to the Office of the Provost and the bargaining unit faculty member within 15 days of the hearing or informal review meeting. - Step 7.
+The TTRAC will prepare a written report based 20 upon an impartial evaluation of the evidence.
+The report will conclude if any of the 21 grounds for the appeals set forth in Section 2 are present and whether other action is 22 recommended in light of their findings.
+The TTRAC will submit the report to the Office 23 of the Provost and the bargaining unit faculty member within 15 days of the hearing or 24 informal review meeting.
+25 26 • Step 7.
 Decision by the Provost.
-The Provost will consider the report of the TTRAC and notify the bargaining unit faculty member in writing of their decision and rationale on the appeal within 21 calendar days of receiving the TTRAC report.
-For decisions that cannot be appealed under Step 8, the Provost's decision is final and binding and is not subject to grievance, arbitration, or further appeal. - Step 8.
+The Provost will consider the report of the TTRAC 27 and notify the bargaining unit faculty member in writing of their decision and rationale 28 on the appeal within 21 calendar days of receiving the TTRAC report.
+For decisions that 29 cannot be appealed under Step 8, the Provost's decision is final and binding and is not 30 subject to grievance, arbitration, or further appeal.
+31 32 • Step 8.
 Appeals to the President.
-In decisions to deny tenure and/or promotion to a bargaining unit faculty member in the Tenure-Track and Tenured classification, the faculty member will have 10 days to appeal the Provost's Step 7 decision in writing to the President. - Step 9.
+In decisions to deny tenure and/or promotion to a 33 bargaining unit faculty member in the Tenure-Track and Tenured classification, the 34 faculty member will have 10 days to appeal the Provost's Step 7 decision in writing to 35 the President.
+36 37 • Step 9.
 Decision by the President.
-The President will consider the review file materials, including the report of the TTRAC and the Provost's Step 7 decision, and notify the bargaining unit faculty member in writing of their decision on the appeal within 21 calendar days of the receipt of the Step 8 appeal.
-The President's decision is final and binding and is not subject to grievance, arbitration, or further appeal. - Section 7.
+The President will consider the review file materials, 38 including the report of the TTRAC and the Provost's Step 7 decision, and notify the 38 39 bargaining unit faculty member in writing of their decision on the appeal within 21 39 40 calendar days of the receipt of the Step 8 appeal.
+The President's decision is final and 40 41 binding and is not subject to grievance, arbitration, or further appeal. binding and is not subject to grievance, arbitration, or further appear.
+42 42 Section 7 Timelines The horseining whit feaulty member and the TTD & C man agree in 43 Section 7.
 Timelines.
-The bargaining unit faculty member and the TTRAC may agree in writing to an extension of the response time of the TTRAC.
-The bargaining unit member and the Provost or designee may agree in writing to an extension of the initial appeal deadline or the response time of the Provost or designee.
-The bargaining unit member and the President or designee may agree in writing to an extension of the appeal deadline to the President or the response time of the President.
+The bargaining unit faculty member and the TTRAC may agree in 44 45 writing to an extension of the response time of the TTRAC.
+The bargaining unit member and 45 the Provost or designee may agree in writing to an extension of the initial appeal deadline or the 46 response time of the Provost or designee.
+The bargaining unit member and the President or

+- designee may agree in writing to an extension of the appeal deadline to the President or the response time of the President.
+1 - 2